 Northern, but central to everything.

-A great number of visitors arrive on the Outer Banks by way of the northern beaches – Duck, Southern Shores, Kitty Hawk, Kill Devil Hills and Nags Head.
+Some of the best places to go on the Outer Banks are on the northern beaches – Duck, Southern Shores, Kitty Hawk, Kill Devil Hills and Nags Head.
 This area has the claim to fame of, among other things, being the site of the Wright Brothers' first powered flight, and Jockey's Ridge State Park, where the tallest sand dunes on the East Coast are your playground.

 You’ll notice the numerous free public beach accesses on the Beach Road, also known as Virginia Dare Trail or NC12, which runs the entire length of the OBX.
 Here you'll find familiar hotel brands, mixed with mom and pop motels, and lots of colorful cottages catering to one or multiple families.